 Enter Child 2, and I began to despair of ever having anything for myself again!
 I still had not learnt that I needed to make time not only for ‘self care’ but also for my own hobbies, interests and friendships.
 I developed PND and struggled for about 18 months before seeking counselling and help from the GP (that’s another story!)
 Gradually the haze cleared, and I felt a new zeal for pursuing my own hobbies.

 A journey of rediscovering Me and Who I Am

 So the last few months I have been on a journey of re-discovery – of Me and Who I Am.
-I’ve dug out all my make up, statement jewellery, bought pretty new clothes, chose new books and invested in new baking equipment.
-And the big one – my husband bought me a sewing machine.
+I’ve dug out all my make up, statement jewellery, bought pretty new clothes, made time for long girly chats, chose new books and tried new baking techniques.
+And the big one – my husband bought me a sewing machine for my birthday.
 He knew I was struggling to have anything to think about other than babies and toddlers, so he encouraged me to pursue a completely new hobby.

 I was reinvigorated overnight – buying fabric, watching YouTube videos of how to thread my sewing machine, remembering my Year 9 Textiles lessons at school and proudly showing family my first ever drawstring bag that I sewed (spoiler alert – it was fairly dreadful but I got a universal thumbs up for effort!)
 Since then I’ve grown in confidence and skill.
 The weeks leading up to Christmas were a frenzy of sewing handmade decorations and gifts for family.
 And I’ve started my first ever quilt which has been bloody hard but really enjoyable (thank goodness for Youtube!)